 Expressions of Interest

-Expressions of Interest for the Scholarship are now closed for 2020.
+Expressions of Interest for the Scholarship are now closed and applications for 2021 will open on Wednesday 2 September 2020.

 The John Hall Rowing Scholarship will support student-athletes striving to balance a competitive rowing pathway with their studies.
 Successful scholarship applicants will be emerging or talented rowers with a desire to continue rowing competitively at the Melbourne University Boat Club while studying at the University of Melbourne.